 Overall frontal activity patterns in FrA

 To assess the overall frontal cortical activity, the CSD signals were rectified and averaged across all laminar electrodes, which intentionally obscured the spatial information.
-The grand averaged average rectified signals (AVREC) derived from the CSD profiles exhibit distinct overall activity patterns associated with different pokes, as illustrated in Figure.7.
+The grand averaged AVREC (gaAVREC) derived from the CSD profiles exhibit distinct overall activity patterns associated with different pokes, as illustrated in Figure.7.
 All pokes—except for the first unrewarded poke—demonstrate a bimodal waveform characterized by an initial peak shortly after the poke's end (0-100 ms) followed by a secondary peak beyond 100 ms.

 In contrast, the first unrewarded poke displays a bimodal pattern with the early peak occurring prior to the poke's end (-100 – 0 ms) and the late peak occurring around 500 ms. Moreover, the overall activity patterns associated with rewarded pokes (first and last rewarded pokes) exhibit a resemblance to one another, which stands in contrast to the patterns observed in unrewarded pokes (first unrewarded and last poke).
 Notably, the last poke, marking the transition to exploration, is distinguished by an early peak within the first 100 ms that is greater in amplitude, setting it apart from the other pokes.